SmartlyDressedGames/Unturned-Docs/ModHooks.md

 Events for player overlaps with a trigger collider.
 Primarily useful for server-side objects as collisions are not triggered by other players client-side, but this limitation may be resolved in the future.

+### Destroy Event Hook

+Event when a component or game object is removed from the scene.

 ### Interactable Object Binary State Event Hook (IOBS)

 (IOBS for short) are any prop placed from the level editor which can have F pressed on them to open, close, turn on/off, etc. This hook can be added to any GameObject within an IOBS to trigger events during state changes, and even control the IOBS from client and server side.